Sustainability for your business

 Your supplier will send a licensed electrician to install the new lights.
 Old light globes, or any other equipment that is removed or replaced, will be recycled or disposed of by the supplier.
 This is to ensure that old, inefficient equipment is not used elsewhere.

-Air conditioner upgrades
+Air conditioner and commercial refrigerator upgrades

 Managing waste has become an important topic in recent months with many businesses looking for opportunities to maximise recycling and minimise waste going to landfill.
 Did you know roughly 70% of the things in a business’ general waste bin can be reused or recycled?
 Good waste management can save your business money while caring for the environment.